noahehall/multicloud/providers/aws/services/Storage/ebs.md

     - Larger volumes have higher baseline performance levels and accumulate I/O credits faster.
   - minimum of 100 IOPS at 33.33 GiB and below to a maximum of 16,000 IOPS at 5,334 GiB and above.
   - volume size can range from 1 GiB to 16 TiB.
+  - Your costs are based on the provisioned volume capacity.
 - GP3: scale IOPS and throughput independent from the volume size.
   - workloads performing small, random I/O.
   - 3,000 IOPS and 125 megabytes per second (MB/s) of throughput
   - independently provision additional performance up to a total of 16,000 IOPS and 1,000 MB/s throughput for an additional cost.
   - estimated to be appropriate for up to 80 percent of the workloads.
+  - Your costs are based on the provisioned volume capacity plus the provisioned IOPS above 3,000 IOPS and provisioned throughput above 125 MB/s.

 ##### provisioned IOPS